Coco Chanel: Designing for film

 In 1931, while in Monte Carlo Chanel became acquainted with Samuel Goldwyn.
-She was introduced through a mutual friend, the Grand Duke Dmitri Pavlovich, cousin to the last tsar of Russia, Nicolas II.
-Goldwyn offered Chanel a tantalizing proposition.
+She was introduced through a mutual friend, the Grand Duke Dmitri Pavlovich, cousin to the last tsar of Russia, Nicholas II.
+Goldwyn offered Chanel a tantalising proposition.
 For the sum of a million dollars (approximately US$75 million today), he would bring her to Hollywood twice a year to design costumes for his stars.
 Chanel accepted the offer.
 Accompanying her on her first trip to Hollywood was her friend, Misia Sert.

 En route to California from New York, travelling in a white train carriage luxuriously outfitted for her use, Chanel was interviewed by Collier's magazine in 1932.
 She said that she had agreed to go to Hollywood to "see what the pictures have to offer me and what I have to offer the pictures".
 Chanel designed the clothing worn on screen by Gloria Swanson, in Tonight or Never (1931), and for Ina Claire in The Greeks Had a Word for Them (1932).
 Both Greta Garbo and Marlene Dietrich became private clients.

 Her experience with American film making left Chanel with a dislike for Hollywood's film business and a distaste for the film world's culture, which she called "infantile".
 Chanel's verdict was that "Hollywood is the capital of bad taste ... and it is vulgar."
 Ultimately, her design aesthetic did not translate well to film.
 The New Yorker speculated that Chanel left Hollywood because "they told her her dresses weren't sensational enough.
 She made a lady look like a lady.
 Hollywood wants a lady to look like two ladies."
 Chanel went on to design the costumes for several French films, including Jean Renoir's 1939 film La Règle du jeu, in which she was credited as La Maison Chanel.
 Chanel introduced the left-wing Renoir to Luchino Visconti, aware that the shy Italian hoped to work in film.
-Renoir was favorably impressed by Visconti and brought him in to work on his next film project.
+Renoir was favourably impressed by Visconti and brought him in to work on his next film project.